 My dad lives in Washington and is a big fan of their wine, so I try them from time to time.
 I’m always interested to see how the same varietal can taste so different between Washington and California.
 These two are my favorite value Cabernets from Washington, but I’ll admit I haven’t tried many (yet!).

 Columbia Crest 2015 Cabernet Sauvignon

 A nice juicy wine with plenty of dark fruits and subtle tannins, this is an easy-drinking Cab that I think is also a crowd pleaser.
 And just in case you see the Columbia Crest 2014 instead, buy it!
 It received a 91 from Wine Spectator and 90 from Wine Enthusiast.
 Approx. $10.

 This is another of my favorite go-to wines.
 This full-bodied Cab (81% Cab, 13% Syrah, 3% Malbec) from Columbia Winery is full of blackberry and dark fruit flavors.
 It’s rich yet balanced.
 Wine Spectator liked it, too, and gave it 90 points.
 Approx. $15.

-Do you have a favorite value Cabernet Sauvignon?
+Do you have any favorite good Cabernets under $15 or $20?
 Or tips for choosing good wines that don’t break the bank?